Ukraine ends Russian gas pipeline to Europe – but how much will it cost Moscow?

 His energy minister, Herman Halushchenko, confirmed on Wednesday morning that Kyiv had stopped the gas flows “in the interest of national security”.

-“This is a historic event,” he wrote on Telegram.
+“This is a historic event,” he wrote on the social media platform Telegram.
 “Russia is losing markets and will incur financial losses.”

 The deal had allowed for Russian gas to travel through Ukraine’s pipeline networks into European countries, primarily Hungary, Slovakia and Austria.

 Its end will not cut off all Russian gas to Europe, but significantly reduce it.
-Gas can still travel from Russia to Europe via the TurkStream pipeline, but no longer through Ukraine, cutting gas imports to the EU by around 14 billion cubic meters.
+Gas can still travel from Russia to Europe via the Turkstream pipeline, but no longer through Ukraine, cutting gas imports to the EU by around 14 billion cubic metres.

 The European Commission has said that this volume can be replaced by liquefied natural gas (LNG) and pipeline imports from other sources, such as Norway and the United States.